chinonso098/Udacity-Student-Intervention_System/README.md

 # Udacity-Student-Intervention-System-Overview
-This project utilizes supervised machine learning models to predict which students from a given data set are at risk of failing
+This project utilizes supervised machine learning models to predict which students from a given data set are at risk of failing.

 Model Selection for the Student Intervention System